samtzai/course_ai_for_industrial_control_students/readme.md

     - select "clone from github".
 This will help you clone the repository without the need of ssh keys
     - Write the url of the repository: https://github.com/your_group/your_project
     - Select the folder where you want to clone the repository
-2) OPTION2: If downloaded from eGela or with DownloadZip in github:
+2) OPTION2: If downloaded  DownloadZip in github:
+    - Go to code in github and select download zip
     - Unzip the folder
     - Move the unzipped folder to a short folder (e.g. C:\practicas_ia) -